Best Tiger Safaris & Wildlife Tours in India | Tigerwalah

 Q. Can I use my mobile phone on a tiger safari in India?

 No. As of December 2025, following a Supreme Court of India directive, mobile phones are not allowed during safari drives inside India's tiger reserves — a measure to prevent disturbance and the irresponsible sharing of tiger locations.
-Cameras remain permitted, so bring a dedicated camera instead.
+Cameras remain permitted.

 Plan a photography-ready safari →